 Welcome!
-I’m a fifth-year PhD candidate in the Department of Economics at UC Irvine.
+I’m a PhD candidate in the Department of Economics at UC Irvine.
 My research interests lie in Labor Economics & Macroeconomic Theory.I’m on the Econ job market this year (2025-26).
-My job market paper explores the implications of algorithmic wage discrimination on worker welfare in the gig economy.
+My job market paper explores the implications of algorithmic wage discrimination on worker welfare in the gig economy (draft coming soon).
 Workers share their stories of navigating this reality here.Please find my CV here.
-Email: [email protected].
+You can also find me on Google Scholar, LinkedIn and X, or email me at [email protected].

 Job Market Paper